Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "So… want another go at baby two tonight?" she asked, stood up on her toes and kissed his shoulder.

-"...I mean, I won’t say no, but...honestly?
+"...I mean, I won’t say no, but... honestly?
 I’m kinda tired after putting First Fang in their place…"

 That was Adam-speak for being completely fucking thrashed and having no energy at all.
 He’d been busy since about five in the morning, to be fair.
 And probably on a bit of a Crude crash if he’d taken some after the gym.
 She nodded her understanding and gave him a squeeze.
 "That’s okay.
 Just be lazy, then?"